ikhanhdoit/My-Cloud-Resume-Challenge/README.md

 - Then create Route53 A record aliases for the domain name (both with and without www) to the CloudFront distribution URL

 ## 6. Javascript
+- Use javascript scripts for mobile menu and visitor counter

+## 7. DynamoDB
+- Use AWS DynamoDB to store and update the count on the database
+-